Uyen-Le-Ngoc/Uyen-Le-Ngoc/README.md

 - 👀 I’m interested in Physics and Music
 - 🌱 I’m currently learning Master degree.
 - 💞️ I’m looking to collaborate on research relating Bose-Einstein Condensation.
-- 📫 How to reach me: Contact me by this github account.
+- 📫 How to reach me: Contact me by email: leuyen0623@gmail.com

 <!---
 Uyen-Le-Ngoc/Uyen-Le-Ngoc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.